-NAHB is an abbreviation of the official name for the National Association of Home Builders.
+Description: NAHB is an abbreviation of the official name for the National Association of Home Builders.
 This is a national student club which provides its members an opportunity to develop leadership skills through various assignments, social activities, serving as club officers, serving on committees, participating in service projects, and establishing professional goals in the construction industry.
 Snow College's student chapter is sponsored by Utah Valley Home Builders Association in Orem.

-CM 1997 Construction Internship
+CM 1997 Construction Internship I Semester(s) Taught: TBA

-Credit: 1-3; Lecture: 0-0; Lab: 1-3 Semesters Offered: TBA

-This course is designed to provide hands-on work experience in building construction and construction management fields.
+Credits, Lecture hours, Lab hours: (1-3:0-0:1-3) Description: This course is designed to provide handson work experience in building construction and construction management fields.
 Internships are an opportunity for students to link theory with practical experience.
 They are also designed to help students network with professionals, increasing their opportunities to receive full-time employment after graduation.
 Internships can introduce students to multiple professions within the construction industry, helping them narrow down their specific areas of interest.
 They are temporary, on the job experiences intended to help students identify how their studies in the classroom apply to workplace experiences.
 Internships are individually arranged by the student in collaboration with a construction management faculty member and a supervisor at the workplace.
 This course is repeatable for up to 6 credits, with no more than 3 credits per semester.
 Each credit requires 45 clock hours of internship experience.
 Internships are typically pass/fail credits.
 Students desiring a letter grade will need to negotiate a contract with significant academic work beyond the actual work experience.

-CM 1999 Cooperative Education Experience
+CM 1999 Cooperative Education Experience Semester(s) Taught: TBA

-This course provides an opportunity for students to apply knowledge and techniques learned in the classroom to actual job experience.
+Credits, Lecture hours, Lab hours: (1-6:0:2-12) Description: This course provides an opportunity for students to apply knowledge and techniques learned in the classroom to actual job experience.
 Classroom instruction must precede the job experience or the student must be registered for courses at the same time the student is enrolled in the work experience.
+Prerequisites: Instructor approval required.
+Corequisites: N/A